pcotret/litex-wiki/Reuse-a-(System)Verilog,-VHDL,-(n)Migen,-Spinal-HDL,-Chisel-core.md

 * `o_` for an Output port (Python's `int` or Migen's `Signal`, `Cat`, `Slice`).
 * `io_` for a Bi-Directional port  (Migen's `Signal`, `Cat`, `Slice`).

-If you are **already familiar with VHDL/Verilog**, you can see that the approach is **very similar** to the what you are already doing in these language, with just more flexibility thanks to Python :)
+If you are **already familiar with VHDL/Verilog**, you can see that the approach is **very similar** to the one you are already using in these languages, with just more flexibility thanks to Python :)

 ## A few Python's tricks for Instances:
-While an instance has to be declared as a single block in (System)Verilog/VHDL, it's not mandatory with Migen/LiteX since Migen's Instance is relying on a Python's Dict: It's possible to have a lot more flexibility and prepare the Instance's parameters in advance or conditionally:
+While an instance has to be declared as a single block in (System)Verilog/VHDL, it's not mandatory with Migen/LiteX since Migen's Instance is relying on a Python's Dict: It's possible to have a lot more flexibility and prepare the Instance's parameters in conditionally or in advance:

 ```python3
 # Create a Dict for the Parameters/IOs.